VirgilBI/test-documentation/documentation.md

 ## Historical Data Limitations
 The field property_hs_closed_amount was not used consistently prior to 2022 and should be excluded from queries before that year.

+## Query Optimization
+Using indexes on frequently queried columns can significantly improve query performance.

 # Facts

 ## SDR Information